-In the Golden Age of Empire (1580–1680), Spanish monarchs used Madrid's wealth not only to finance wars and civil projects, but to underscore their own grandeur by collecting and commissioning great works of art.
+In the Golden Age of Empire (1580–1680), Spanish monarchs used Madrid's wealth not only to finance wars and civil projects but also to underscore their own grandeur by collecting and commissioning great works of art.
 That national patrimony makes Spain a museum lover's paradise—all the more so for the masterworks of modern painting and sculpture that have been added since, and for the museum buildings themselves, many of them architecturally stunning.
-This list of must-sees will help you plan your trip.

 Centro de Arte Reina Sofía, Madrid.
 The modern collection focuses on Spain's three great modern masters: Picasso, Dalí, and Miró.
 The centerpiece is Picasso's monumental Guernica.

 Museo del Prado, Madrid.
 In a magnificent neoclassical building on one of Madrid's most elegant boulevards, the Prado, with its collection of Spanish and European masterpieces, is frequently compared to the Louvre.